J4FF/J4FF/README.md

 - 👋 Hi, I’m J_4FF
-- 👀 I’m interested in Computers, Python, Java and Batch files :)
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Python, Java and the Binary system
+- 🌱 I’m currently learning Python
-- 📫 You can reach me via Discord(J_AFF#0001)
+- 📫 You can reach me via Discord(j_aff)

 <!---
 J4FF/J4FF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.